 s is for...

-A framework for the iterative development of complex products, particularly software.
+A lightweight framework to help people, teams, and complex organizations develop value through adaptive solutions for complex problems.
 Scrum is the most widely recognized Agile framework and is compatible with other agile practices like Extreme Programming and test-driven development.

 Tip: You will sometimes hear the term scrum used interchangeably with the term agile, but this is incorrect.
 Agile is not a framework, but a broader set of values and practices, while scrum is a specific framework that fits comfortably under the agile umbrella.

 The term “scrum,” as it is commonly applied to software development, began its life as a sports metaphor.
 The term “scrum” derives from the game of rugby, where it refers to a team that moves down the field as one body.
 Scrum was first introduced as a metaphor for industrial processes in 1986 by Hirotaka Takeuchi and Ikujiro Nonaka, two Japanese academics who used it to describe a new, flexible approach in a paper titled “The New New Product Development Game.”

 The two teams were aware of each other’s work, and in 1995, Schwaber and Sutherland jointly authored a paper that laid out the basics of a framework they dubbed scrum.
 Schwaber later collaborated with Mike Beedle on the book Agile Software Development with Scrum.
 Schwaber went on to found the Scrum Alliance, which is now the certifying body for scrum trainers and practitioners of all levels, and the primary source of authoritative information on the state of scrum as practiced today.